Firehed/simpleLogger/README.md

 ### Formatting

-Starting in 3.0.0, message format customization can be accomplished in two ways:
+Starting in 3.0.0, message format customization can be accomplished in several ways:

 - Initialize `DefaultFormatter`, change its format with `setFormat(string $format)`, and pass it to your logger's constructor
+- Use a different bundled formatter, such as `LogFmtFormatter`
 - Create a class that implements `FormatterInterface` and pass that to your logger's constructor

 #### `DefaultFormatter`